cardrank/cardrank/README.md

 #### `embedded`

-The `embedded` tag disables the `CactusFastRanker` and the `TwoPlusTwoRanker`, creating the smallest possible binaries.
-Useful when either embedding the package in another application, or in constrained runtime environments such as
+The `embedded` tag disables the `CactusFast` and the `TwoPlusTwo`, creating the smallest possible binaries.
+Useful when either embedding the package in another application, or in constrained runtime environments such as WASM:
-WASM:

 ```sh
 GOOS=js GOARCH=wasm go build -tags embedded